wangguohao-github/project_gazebo_aruco/docs/simulation/installation.md

 There are three ways you can run this project depending on your situation or operating system.

-- Linux: All 3 ways will work
+- Linux: All 2 ways (Local and Docker) will work
-- Windows: Docker and Docker with VNC
+- Windows: Boot from an external SSD provided by us
-- Max OSX: Docker with VNC
+- Max OSX: TBC

-Note that you will need at least 20Gb free on your system to avoid lockup.
-Graphics card and 16Gb RAM is recommended.

-> **Windows** You will need to install WSL2 for Docker and these docker containers to work.
-[Instructions Here](https://learn.microsoft.com/en-us/windows/wsl/install)

-See Documentation for detailed instructions

 ### Local